tomikorzu/tomikorzu/README.md

 I'm a passionate developer who loves technology and programming.
 Here are a few things about me:

 - 🔭 I’m currently working on Frontend Development
-- 🌱 I’m learning React Native
+- 🌱 I’m learning Astro
 - 👯 I’m looking to collaborate on web projects
-- 🤔 I’m looking for help with React Native knowledges
 - 💬 Ask me about me and my work
 - 📫 How to reach me: [tomykorzu@icloud.com](mailto:tomykorzu@icloud.com)